ZerioDev/Music-bot/README.md

 Basic configuration

-- `app/px`, the prefix that will be set to use the bot
 - `app/token`, the token of the bot available on the [Discord Developers](https://discordapp.com/developers/applications) section
 - `app/playing`, the activity of the bot
+- `app/global`, whether the commands will work on all servers or just one (if global they might take up to an hour to show up)
+- `app/guild`, the guild the slash command will be loaded to (this only applys if global is set to false)

 DJ mode configuration